yangwu1227/leetcode-ds-algo/array_and_strings/sliding_window/complexities.md

 #### C++

 We use a boolean array to store the vowels, which is $O(z)$.
-Finally, unlike python, we can iterate over the string without converting it to a list, so the space complexity is $O(z)$, which is essentially $O(1)$.
+Finally, unlike python, we can iterate, i.e., index over the string directly, so the space complexity is just the array used to store the vowels: $O(z)$.

 ---